Skip to content

 Frequently Asked Questions

 A1: The Ordinance only applies to general purpose leases, excluding short term tenancies (see Q2) and Special Purpose Leases (see Q3), expiring on or after 5 July 2024 without a right of renewal or, where the lease contains a right of renewal, the right has been exercised (i.e. "Applicable Leases").
 In general, these are government leases for general commercial, residential and industrial use, underpinning the daily life and business operations of the general public.
-Applicable Leases will be extended by the Ordinance upon their expiry for 50 years without payment of additional premium (but subject to payment of an annual rent equivalent to 3% of the prevailing rateable value), unless they are put on the "Non-extension List".
+Applicable Leases will be extended by the Ordinance upon their expiry for 50 years without payment of additional premium (but subject to payment of an annual rent equivalent to three per cent of the prevailing rateable value), unless they are put on the "Non-extension List".

 A2: Short-term tenancies (STTs) are tenancies of government land which are let out for a fixed term of not more than seven years, with or without a clause for periodic renewal thereafter.
 Matters related to the handling of STTs upon expiry of their fixed term are governed by established administrative procedures.
 Please refer to the "Short Term Tenancy" section of this website for more details.